Human Rights Awareness

-These declaration held by United Nations General Assembly at the Palais de Chaillot in Paris, France on 10 December 1948.
-Of the then 58 members of the United Nations, 48 voted in favor, none against, eight abstained, and two did not vote.
+This declaration held by the United Nations General Assembly at the Palais de Chaillot in Paris, France on 10 December 1948.
+Of the then 58 members of the United Nations, 48 voted in favour, none against, eight abstained, and two did not vote.
 This declaration consists of 30 articles affirming an individual’s rights.
-Those 30 articles currently known as 30 universal declaration of human rights or 30 basic human rights, including rights to life, rights to education, rights to organize and rights to treated fair among others things.
-The 30 universal human rights also cover up freedom of opinion, expression, thought and religion.
+Those 30 articles currently known as 30 universal declaration of human rights or 30 basic human rights, including rights to life, rights to education, rights to organize and rights to be treated fair among others things.
+The 30 universal human rights also cover freedom of opinion, expression, thought and religion.

-Here are full list of 30 human rights according to Universal Declaration of Human Rights (UDHR) by United Nations, signed in Paris on 10 December 1948.
+Here is the full list of 30 human rights according to the Universal Declaration of Human Rights (UDHR) by the United Nations, signed in Paris on 10 December 1948.
 (Note: even though your country may have agreed to these rights with the United Nations, each country has to ratify these and make them law in their own country.)

 1. All human beings are free and equal.
 All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood/sisterhood.

 2. No discrimination.
 Everyone is entitled to all the rights and freedoms, without distinction of any kind, such as race, colour, sex, language, religion, political or other opinions, national or social origin, property, birth or other status.
 Furthermore, no distinction shall be made on the basis of the political, jurisdictional or international status of the country or territory to which a person belongs.